 In our region, the Northern Tablelands of NSW, C. endlicheri is found both east and west of Armidale.
 At Dangar’s Falls, east of Armidale, this species clothes the cliffs around the falls.
 To the west there is a large population on a hill just outside our boundary.
 Since sheep were removed from Yallaroo a number of seedlings have appeared just inside our boundary.
-On another property north of Yallaroo we found a large dead Callitris.
+On another property, north of Yallaroo, we found a large dead specimen.
 Possibly, in days gone by, C. endlicheri had a wider distribution.
 Sheep and rabbits probably demolished seedlings.

 We have several large specimens planted near our gate many years ago.
 There is now a proliferation of seedlings mostly downhill from the parents.
 They are welcome additions to our environment.

-These two native Cypress Pines could be planted instead of the ubiquitous exotic conifers.
+Black Cypress Pines could be planted instead of the ubiquitous exotic conifers.
 The native species have more tolerance to extended dry periods.
-Alternate plantings, of the two species described, would create an interesting and drought tolerant hedge.
+Alternate plantings, incorporating Callitris glaucophylla (see profile), would create an interesting and drought tolerant hedge.

 Best grown in full sun, on a soil with reliable drainage.